kingzamzon/docs/docs/ToolsAndExamples/Ceramic/intro.md

 ---
-sidebar_position: 9
+sidebar_position: 1
 ---

+# Intro
-# Ceramic Integration
+## Ceramic Integration

+We are going to build simple web application encrypting and decrypting a string using Lit's Ceramic SDK.
+Check out the complete project [here](https://github.com/LIT-Protocol/CeramicIntegrationExample).

 <iframe
   width="560"